-- (a) has the same meaning as in regulation 2(1) of any of the Remuneration Regulations; - (b) includes a person specified in regulation 2(2) of the Sugar Industry (Non-Agricultural Workers) (Remuneration Order) Regulations 1985.
+- (a) has the same meaning as in regulation 2(1) of any of the Sugar Industry Remuneration Regulations; - (b) includes a person specified in regulation 2(2) of the Sugar Industry (Non-Agricultural Workers) (Remuneration Order) Regulations 1985.
+(Amended by Act No.6 of 2013)

-34. Continuous employment of existing workers in the Sugar Industry
+34. Continuous employment of existing workers in the Sugar Industry every worker in employment on 31 May 2001 shall be entitled to remain in the employment of his employer.